rajyavardhanbithale/endecrypt/README.md

 # Endecrypt
-A simple python library for encryption and decryption .
-Library contain 10 (version 1.0) including ciphers and various other cryptography
+A simple Python library for encryption and decryption, the library contains 10 cyphers and various other cryptography.

 ### Feature